 Step 3 - Talk to the headteacher

-Although the headteacher has wide powers to run the school how s/he chooses, s/he must do so in consultation with the parent council (or equivalent body) or education authority and in accordance with agreed policies.
+Although the headteacher has wide powers to run the school how they choose, they must do so in consultation with the parent council or equivalent body or education authority and in accordance with agreed policies.
 The headteacher, particularly in a large school, may delegate responsibility for dealing with individual pupil’s problems to another member of staff.
 However, you can ask to meet the headteacher if you prefer to do so.

 Step 4 - Talk to other parents

 If you think that your child’s problem is one which may also be affecting other pupils, you may wish to consider talking to other parents and taking action jointly.